 Keeping Transportation Programs Safe | Mountain Empire Older Citizens | Big Stone Gap, VA

 Mountain Empire Older Citizens (MEOC), the AAA in Big Stone Gap, VA, is continuing to provide transportation throughout the COVID-19 crisis.
 MEOC’s Call Center identifies riders who have chronic health conditions, such as dialysis patients and those receiving cancer treatment, enabling MEOC to provide rides to those with high-risk conditions separate from rides for the general public.
 To keep drivers and riders safe, MEOC is sanitizing its buses at least two times a day and encouraging drivers to sanitize vehicles after transporting riders who display signs of a cough before the next rider is picked up.
-This content is brought to you through a collaboration of the National Aging and Disability Transportation Center (NADTC; administered by n4a and Easterseals), and engAGED: The National Resource Center for Engaging Older Adults (administered by n4a).
+This content is brought to you through a collaboration of the National Aging and Disability Transportation Center (NADTC; administered by USAging and Easterseals), and engAGED: The National Resource Center for Engaging Older Adults (administered by USAging).

 From Montana to New York, n4a is hearing a common theme among AAAs looking to fill and expand their volunteer base: look to people who already have background checks.
 AAAs are reaching out to their communities to recruit new volunteers, including teachers and nonessential county employees who are unable to perform their regular duties—and have already had background checks completed, as an easy way to bring in qualified volunteers while ensuring that valuable services such as home-delivered meals continue to safely reach older adults.
-For examples of volunteer recruitment flyers developed by AAAs that your agency may find helpful, visit n4a’s members-only peer resources page.
+For examples of volunteer recruitment flyers developed by AAAs that your agency may find helpful, visit USAging’s members-only Peer Resources page.